danieladarve/we-are-digital/README.md

  1. The "post" endpoint, saves the data into a json file.
  2. The initial dataset was hardcoded, there is no CSV parsing due to time constrains.
 If you would like to see a very similar project i did for another technical test, which crunches 50000 lines in a CSV using Laravel and a VueJS frontend, see this repo `https://github.com/danieladarve/snooze` and https://snooze.appsnwebsites.com/ ... the CSVs for this project are also found in the repo.
+ 3. In this case I used a Bearer Token and restricted the API routes using the request origin header

 ## Deployment Notes
 Project was deployed to Heroku